SCHALLBRÜCKEN – with starry sky projection

 Conductor

-In the 2024/25 season, Šlekytė will make her debuts at the Wiener Staatsoper (Boheme) and Royal Opera House in London (Hansel and Gretel), as well as returning to Musiktheater an der Wien for a new production of Das Paradies und die Peri and Staatsoper Berlin with The Pearl Fishers and Sacre.
-Upcoming symphonic projects encompass debuts with the Dallas Symphony (also marking her debut in the USA), Philharmonia London and Tokyo NHK Symphony, as well as returns to Münchner Philharmoniker, SWR Symphonieorchester, RSB Berlin and the Lithuanian State Symphony Orchestra.
+Las season Šlekytė made notable debuts at the Wiener Staatsoper (La Bohème) and the Royal Opera House in London (Hansel and Gretel), while returning to Musiktheater an der Wien for a new production of Das Paradies und die Peri and Staatsoper Berlin with The Pearl Fishers and Sacre.
+Symphonic engagements included debuts with the Dallas Symphony Orchestra —also her US debut—Philharmonia London, and Tokyo NHK Symphony, as well as returns to Münchner Philharmoniker, SWR Symphonieorchester, RSB Berlin, and Lithuanian State Symphony Orchestra.

-In November 2023, jumping in for Daniel Barenboim, she conducted Brahms’ highly acclaimed symphony cycle in Toronto with the Berlin Staatskapelle, marking both her Canadian and North American debut.
+Back in November 2023 she stepped in for Daniel Barenboim at short notice, conducting a highly-acclaimed Brahms’ cycle in Toronto with Berlin Staatskapelle, simultaneously making her Canadian and North American debut.

-In 2015 she was a finalist of the Salzburg Festival Young Conductors Award and a prize winner of the Malko International Young Conductors Competition in Copenhagen.
-In 2018 she was nominated in the “Newcomer” category of the International Opera Awards.
+Šlekytė was a finalist of the Salzburg Festival Young Conductors Award in 2015 and prize winner of the Malko International Young Conductors Competition in Copenhagen.
+In 2018, she was nominated in the “Newcomer” category of the International Opera Awards.

-Šlekytė is an active ambassador of Lithuanian music and has performed works by Raminta Šerkšnytė, Bronius Kutavičius, Osvaldas Balakauskas, Justė Janulytė, Mikalojus Konstantinas Čiurlionis and other Lithuanian composers in Austria, Sweden, the Czech Republic, Germany and Israel.
-With conductor Mirga Gražinyte-Tyla, she recorded an album of Raminta Šerkšnytė’s music, which was released by Deutsche Grammophon, as well as the highly acclaimed Žibuoklė Martinaitytė album for Ondine.
+An active ambassador of Lithuanian music, she performs works by Raminta Šerkšnytė, Bronius Kutavičius, Osvaldas Balakauskas, Justė Janulytė, Mikalojus Konstantinas Čiurlionis, and others across Europe and beyond.
+Alongside conductor Mirga Gražinytė-Tyla, she recorded an album of Raminta Šerkšnytė’s music for Deutsche Grammophon and the highly acclaimed Žibuoklė Martinaitytė album for Ondine.

 Johan Dalene